 Collecting equipment is available at a modest rental price at the Searles Lake Gem and Mineral Society’s building in town.
 The two Saturday field trips, The Mud Run and The Blow Hole, cost $10 per vehicle, with the Sunday Pink Halite tour costing $15, allowing for two and a half hours of collecting.
 Other events include a lapidary and mineral show.
 For more information on next year’s Gem-O-Rama visit: http://www1.iwvisp.com/tronagemclub/GEM-O-RAMA.htm.

 Because of your support this article will be made into a KCET Artbound video feature!

-Trona, the town’s namesake, is the second most abundant saline mineral found at Searles Dry Lake, with Thenardite the second most abundant sulfate mineral found here.
+Trona, the town’s namesake, is the second most abundant saline mineral found at Searles Dry Lake, with thenardite the second most abundant sulfate mineral found there.

 For further reading on the various minerals found at Searles Lake visit mindat.org.
 Search in Locality for “Searles Lake, San Bernardino County, CA” or a specific mineral name.